Frank Wuco

 Frank Edward Wuco is a United States government official and former conservative talk radio host.
-He has served in multiple positions in the administration of U.S. President Donald Trump.
+He served in multiple positions in the first administration of U.S. President Donald Trump.
 Wuco has been criticized for spreading conspiracy theories, including through a fictional character who supposedly is a former jihadist who now exposes aspects of Islam-inspired terrorism.

 Career

-Wuco previously served in the United States Navy as an intelligence officer.
-Wuco completed Navy recruit training at the Naval Training Center San Diego in 1981.
+Wuco previously worked in the United States Navy as an intelligence officer.
+Wuco completed Navy recruit training at Naval Training Center San Diego in 1981.
 His postings included the USS Fox between 1987 and 1989.
 He reportedly retired from the Navy in 2004.
-He later worked at CENTCOM, where he served under future White House National Security Advisor Michael Flynn.
+He later worked at CENTCOM, where he worked under future White House National Security Advisor Michael Flynn.

-Wuco is the Founder and CEO of a security consultancy called Red Mind Solutions.
+Wuco is the founder and CEO of a security consultancy called Red Mind Solutions.
 He was the editor of a blog titled The Daily SITREP.
 He hosted the weekly Frank Wuco Radio Show on WFLA AM 970 in Tampa Bay from 2011 to 2013.

-From 2017 to November 2019, Wuco served as a senior White House advisor to the United States Department of Homeland Security.
+From 2017 to November 2019, Wuco worked as a senior White House advisor to the United States Department of Homeland Security.
 As White House adviser to DHS, Wuco led a team tasked with enforcing President Donald Trump's executive orders, including the administration's travel ban policies.
 According to Politico, John F. Kelly and his staff were often at odds with Wuco, with one person close to Kelly commenting that Wuco "knows nothing about the mission" of the department and "serves little purpose or value."

-In November 2019, Wuco was appointed a senior advisor in the Bureau of Arms Control, Verification and Compliance of the State Department.
+In November 2019, Wuco was appointed a senior advisor in the Bureau of Arms Control, Verification and Compliance of the U.S. Department of State.
 In August 2020, Wuco was hired by the U.S. Agency for Global Media.
 In 2020, the White House unsuccessfully sought to place Wuco in the Department of Defense.